 If you spot a non-native fledgling that may require help, the best thing to do is to either place the young bird under a bush and hopefully the parents will come back and find it, or look for the nest and carefully place the bird back inside.
 Contact Wellington SPCA for further advice on injured non-native bird species.

-If you find an injured native bird, you can call the Department of Conservation on their DOC Hotline on 0800 DOCHOT or The Nest Te Kōhanga on (04) 803 0764 or try Wellington Zoo on (04) 381 6755.
+If you find an injured native bird, call the Department of Conservation on their DOC Hotline on 0800 DOCHOT in the first instance.

 For all non-native species, contact Wellington SPCA on (04) 389 8044.